openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

     }
 ```

-This function retrieves the batch id from the http headers and uses it to iterate over the S3 Bucket's Contents.
-All results for the specific batch are retrieved and the result is added to the summary.
-As a final step the summary file is uploaded to the S3 bucket.
+The function retrieves the batch id from the http headers and uses it to iterate over the S3 Bucket's Contents.
+All results for the specific batch are read and added to the summary.
+As a final step the summary file called `output.json` is uploaded to the output folder for the batch.

 > When processing a large batch this function can take a while to complete.
 Make sure that your timeouts are configured correctly for both your function and the OpenFaaS core components.
 See: [Expanding timeouts](https://docs.openfaas.com/tutorials/expanded-timeouts/)